-\paragraph{Reading data.} To allow reading redirected data as described in Section~\ref{sec:storage-operations}, we modify Cassandra's \texttt{ReadVerbHandler} class for processing read requests at the responsible node.
+\textbf{Reading data.} To allow reading redirected data as described in Section~\ref{sec:storage-operations}, we modify Cassandra's \texttt{ReadVerbHandler} class for processing read requests at the responsible node.
 This handler is called whenever a node receives a read request from the coordinator and allows us to check whether the current node holds a reference to another target node for the requested key by locally checking the corresponding column family within the relay store.
-If no reference exists, the node continues with a standard read operation for locally stored data.
-Otherwise, the node forwards a modified read request to each target node using Cassandra's \texttt{sendOneWay} method, in which it directly requests the data from the respective target stores on behalf of the coordinator.
+If no reference exists, the node continues with a standard read operation.
+Otherwise, the node forwards a modified read request to one deterministically selected target node (cf.\ Section~\ref{sec:replication}) using Cassandra's \texttt{sendOneWay} method, in which it requests the data from the respective target on behalf of the coordinator.
 Subsequently, the target nodes send the data directly to the coordinator node (whose identifier is included in the request).
-To correctly resolve references to data for which the coordinator of a query is also the responsible node, we additionally have to add corresponding checks to the \texttt{LocalReadRunnable} subclass of the \texttt{StorageProxy} class.
+To correctly resolve references to data for which the coordinator of a query is also the responsible node, we additionally add corresponding checks to the \texttt{LocalReadRunnable} subclass of \texttt{StorageProxy}.